vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 The amount of growth in the surge turns out to be proportional to the exponential of the area between the curves.
 For this trapezoid cartoon, the area is just the base (τ) times the height (rate difference), so that the population increase looks like $e^{( r_1-r_2)τ}$, where r1 is the initial rate per year and r2 is the final rate.
 The actual curves may take any number of forms, but the key point is that delayed onset of birth rate decrease introduces a population surge, and that magnitude of the surge grows as the area between the curves increases.

 Note in the cartoon example of Figure 3.16, the area between the curves is only dependent on the rate difference (height) and the delay, τ.
 The time it takes to complete the transition, T, is irrelevant, as the area of the parallelogram is just the base times the height.
-Thus the population surge as- sociated with a demographic transition is primarily sensitive to the rate difference and the delay until birth rate begins to decline.
+Thus the population surge associated with a demographic transition is primarily sensitive to the rate difference and the delay until birth rate begins to decline.

 <details><summary>Example 3.3.2 (द्रष्टुं नोद्यम्)</summary>